April 2026 CMMC Intelligence Report

 POA&M Closure Requirement Post-Assessment

-Eligible open items at assessment must have documented closure plans with hard deadlines not exceeding 180 days.
+Eligible open items at assessment must have documented closure plans not exceeding 180 days.
 Items without credible timelines will be assessed as failures.

 | Threat Actor | Attribution | Primary Tactics | Severity |